 Individual species records are analysed to determine the year of first reporting from the environment by sub-regional sea.
 Data are then used to calculate the number of new NIS, the cumulative number of NIS and the rate of new recordings as a proxy of new introductions, presented per 6-year intervals.

-NIS that have been registered in more than one regional sea are recorded in each, meaning that regional assessments do not add up to the pan-European assessment since the latter only considers species once.
-NIS that have been recorded but for which the year of introduction is unknown are considered when providing the total number of NIS, both at the pan-European and regional sea levels.
+NIS that have been registered in more than one regional sea are recorded in each (sub)region, meaning that regional assessments do not add up to the pan-European assessment since the latter only considers species once.
+NIS that have been recorded with an unknown year of introduction are considered when providing the total number of NIS, both at the pan-European and regional sea levels.

 Care has been taken to ensure that the nomenclature problems encountered have not resulted in multiple separate recordings (e.g. the same species recorded in different regions or species lists, databases with different synonyms for the same species).